 - Start ApexSQL Monitor

-To add a SQL Server instance to monitoring, click Add in the menu
+To add a SQL Server instance to monitoring, click Add instance in the menu

-In the next dialog, enter the SQL Server instance name, authentication type, and credentials if needed
+In the next page, enter the SQL Server instance name, authentication type, and credentials if needed

 Local SQL Server instances are automatically detected and listed in the drop-down Server list.
-To enter an instance that’s not in the list or a remote SQL Server instance, type its name in the Server field.
+To enter an instance that’s not in the list or a remote SQL Server instance, type its name in the Instance name field.

-By default, the Enable all metrics check box is checked and all system, SQL Server, and database performance metrics available in ApexSQL Monitor are monitored.
+By default all system, SQL Server, and database performance metrics available in ApexSQL Monitor are monitored.

 - To add more SQL Server instances, repeat steps 2 and 3